IlshatAkh/IlshatAkh/README.md

 - 👋 Hi, I’m Swesher
-- 👀 I’m interested in web3 and blochain in general
+- 👀 I’m interested in web3 and blockchain in general
 - 🌱 I’m currently learning coding and writing scripts
 - ⚡ Fun fact: Besides all the above info, I'm also designer with a great experience in modeling and UV-maping + artist in reality.